mintpepper95/KnowledgeIsPower/Javascript/Atlassian HTML.md

 // However this removes original Car.prototype, which includes the constructor, meaning Car.prototype.constructor will point to function Vehicle() and not function Car()
 Car.prototype = Object.create(Vehicle.prototype);

-// Add back the correct constructor Car.prototype.constructor = Car;
+// Add back the correct constructor, as Vehicle.prototype does not have Car constructor Car.prototype.constructor = Car;

 Car.prototype.describe = function() {